IMF Outlines Priority Areas to Boost Africa’s Economic Growith

 “It is important to ensure effective and transparent public debt management while maintaining credible and clearly articulated medium-term fiscal frameworks, countries must consolidate public finance by boosting revenue mobilization, prioritizing and increasing the efficiency of public spending where possible,” he said.

-Eyraud also noted that SSA accounts for two to three per cent of global CO2 emissions, and needs between $30 billion and $50 billion annually to finance climate adaptation, adding that international support would be critical to financing climate adaptation needed for resilient growth.
+Eyraud also noted that sub-Saharan African accounts for two to three per cent of global CO2 emissions, and needs between $30 billion and $50 billion annually to finance climate adaptation, adding that international support would be critical to financing climate adaptation needed for resilient growth.

-Pattillo added that solutions such as political stability, supportive global environment and help form the international community which was employed in the late 1990s were no longer obtainable.
+Pattillo added that solutions such as political stability, supportive global environment and help from the international community, which was employed in the late 1990s, were no longer obtainable.